 The Big Advantage

-There is absolutely no doubt that your chances of success, especially on fish that are not in a cooperative mood, increases substantially by using a clear, slow-sinking fly line.
+There is absolutely no doubt that your chances of success, especially on fish that are not in a cooperative mood, increase substantially by using a clear, slow-sinking fly line.
 The big advantage is that clear fly lines don’t spook the fish as easily, especially given the clear water conditions when beach and estuary fishing.

 When in the river, the best water to try and target Coho in is the slow-moving “frog” water.
 In this type of water, flies are cast and retrieved to elicit a strike from the fish.
 Even if the river you’re fishing has a tinge of colour, a normal sinking line will stick out like a sore thumb and fish will shy away from your fly.
 See our Fly Fishing for Coho in Freshwater blog post.

 The slow sinking properties of these fly lines are another advantage.
-They allow for a slower retrieve of the fly if desired, without it getting snagged on the bottom.
+They allow for a slower retrieve of the fly if desired, without getting snagged on the bottom.
 Most of our Coho fishing in all three locations occurs in shallow enough water that this slower-sinking line is what we want.